manjishadhikari/Matlab-Coding-for-Radar-Data-Analysis-/README.md

 # Matlab-Coding-for-Radar-Data-Analysis-
+% Center for Remote sensing of ice sheet develops Radars for polar ice sheet research, collects data, processes them to present ice sheet echograms and data to predict future sea level rise.

-%These are the radar data processing projects that I have been currently working on.
+These are the radar data processing algorithms that I have been currently working on.